sohlich/sohlich-site/content/post/angular_electron.md

         app.quit();
     });
 ```
-This might work, but after you open electron you will receive “Failed to load resource” error.
+After you open electron you will receive “Failed to load resource” error.
+There is one step missing to get the change work.
 <img src ="https://d2mxuefqeaa7sj.cloudfront.net/s_F68920300BC018EB3E1E88614B689BAD376E939D730AA4BF30888F46A4DF2F8A_1501387336733_image.png"/>

-So there is one small change that need to be done in your index.html file.
+The one small change that need to be done is in your index.html file.
 We need to define the base for the file as absolute but from the actual working directory like “./”.
 This is done in <base> element in head tag of index.html .
 After the modification you can try “electron .” in your ${PROJECT_FOLDER}

 ${PROJECT_FOLDER}/index.html :